crossplane/docs/docs/master/getting-started/install-configure.md

 ## Start with a Downstream Distribution

 Upbound, the founders of Crossplane, maintains a free and open source downstream distribution of Crossplane which makes getting started with Crossplane easy.
+[Create an account] to get
+started.
+Once logged in, create a new hosted control plane and [connect to it] via the [up] CLI.
 Universal Crossplane, or UXP for short, connects to Upbound's hosted management console and Registry to make it easier to develop, debug, and manage Provider and Configuration packages.